A Mid~Autumn Night's Dream

 Also available are the Heavenly Collection of roasted black sesame snowskin mooncakes, the Majestic Collection of durian snowskin mooncakes, plus the Signature and Premium Collections that feature a more classic combination of Premium Egg Yolk Blend Mooncakes and Classic Melon Seed Mooncakes.

-To purchase, visit www.bakerzin.com/mooncake or visit any Bakerzin or Nom La La by Bakerzin outlets in Singapore.
+To purchase, visit bakerzin.com/mooncake or visit any Bakerzin or Nom La La by Bakerzin outlets in Singapore.
 Selected cardholders enjoy early bird discounts until Sept 10.
 Orders are accepted until Oct 4.

 SINGAPORE MARRIOTT TANG PLAZA HOTEL